-Notes – amounts shown are actual amounts paid in the year, which may include amounts arising from other years.
-Amounts paid in currencies other than sterling have been converted at the average exchange rate
+The amounts shown above are actual amounts paid in 2018, which may include amounts arising from other years.
+Amounts paid in currencies other than sterling have been converted at the average exchange rate.

 Top of section

-Tax advice is taken on matters when in-house resource is not sufficient; this can occur when we do not have relevant experience in the tax issues or in the jurisdiction involved.
+External tax advice is sought on matters of uncertainty when in-house resource is not sufficient.
+This can occur when we do not have relevant experience in the tax issues or in the jurisdiction involved.

-The Global Tax policy is provided to all Informa Colleagues, and more detailed guidance given to those working in Finance roles that have a direct connection with tax affairs.
+The Global Tax policy is provided to all Informa Colleagues, and more detailed guidance given to those working in Finance roles that have a direct connection with tax matters.

 The Audit Committee